-I decided that the Snow White movie was probably set in 16th century Germany – probably in the Northwestern border with Belgium and the Netherlands, based on the architecture of the Dwarves cottage, clothing styles, and the wooden clogs that Snow White puts on while she is cleaning house.
-Dutch Baby Pancakes seemed like a perfect recipe to make – they are also known as a German Pancake or Dutch Puff.
-And it had to incorporate apples (but not poison ones).
-It seemed fitting, right?
+After much internet research (all of which contradicts each other), I decided that the Snow White movie was probably set in 16th century Germany – probably in the Northwestern border with Belgium and the Netherlands, based on the architecture of the Dwarves cottage, clothing styles, and the wooden clogs that Snow White puts on while she is cleaning house.
+Am I an expert in this?
+No, I just did the best I could with what information I could find.

 - The apples can be cooked ahead of time and kept in an air-tight container in the fridge overnight.